Warning! This degree has recently undergone a major change. Please refer to the transition arrangements for more

 - The Level 3 Capstone subject in a major must be the final subject in that area of study

-- A maximum of 10 Level 1 subjects (including the Major subjects, electives and the People and Planet subjects) may be included in this degree
+- A maximum of 10 Level 1 subjects (including the Major subjects and electives ) may be included in this degree

 - The degree will normally be three years in duration for full-time students, but part-time students may take longer.

 Please Note: Registered students completing one of the previous years Bachelor of Arts streams or majors must follow the degree structure in place at the time/year of their Bachelor of Arts registration with Macquarie University.

 On completion of admission you are bound by the University Terms and Conditions and must comply with present and future By-laws, Rules, Codes, and Policies, Procedures and Schedules of Macquarie University.

 The degree will normally be three years in duration for full-time students, but part-time students may take longer to complete subjects towards the BA degree.

 To qualify for a Bachelor of Arts degree through Macquarie University students must meet the following requirements: